quicwg/multipath/draft-ietf-quic-multipath.md

 Each endpoints pre-allocate a Path Identifier for each new Connection ID.
 The Path Identifier 0 indicates the initial path of the connection.
-Endpoints SHOULD issue at least one unused Connection ID for each path.
+Endpoints SHOULD issue at least one unused Connection ID with unused Path Identifier.

 An endpoint maintains a set of connection IDs received from its peer for each path, any of which it can use when sending packets, as the same in {{QUIC-TRANSPORT}}.